-Under the Clery Act a crime is reported when a victim, witness, other third party or even the offender brings it to the attention of a CSA or local law enforcement personnel.
+Under Clery a crime is reported when a victim, witness, other third party or even the offender brings it to the attention of a CSA or local law enforcement personnel.
 It does not matter whether or not the individual/s involved in the crime or reporting the crime are associated with the institution.
-If a CSA receives the crime information and believes it was provided in good faith, he or she should document it as a crime report and provide this report to the Division of Public Safety, UPPD.
+If a CSA receives the crime information and believes it was provided in good faith, he or she should document it as a crime report and provide this report to the Division of Public Safety University of Pennsylvania Police Department.
 In "good faith" means there is a reasonable basis for believing that the information is not simply rumor or hearsay.
 CSAs are not responsible for investigating crimes.
 Their role is to report all incidents immediately, no matter how minor an incident may seem.
 All investigations and crime classifications are the responsibility of sworn law enforcement personnel.
+Only the San Francisco Police Department can investigate crimes at Wharton | San Francisco.
+A training session for CSAs is conducted annually by the Executive Director of Wharton | San Francisco, Brandon Lodriguss.